AlUlkesh/sd_save_intermediate_images/README.md

 ## Output

-Once the image generation begins, the intermediate images will start saving in a directory under a new \outputs\txt2img-images\intermediates directory.
+Once the image generation begins, the intermediate images will start saving in a directory under a new \outputs\(*txt2img or img2img*)-images\intermediates directory.

 ## Limitations
 Does not work with DDIM and PLMS